 - Academic transcript or proof of enrollment in a physics PhD program

-• Supporting letter written by mentor, indicating needed resources and expected availability (5 page limit).
+- Supporting letter written by a mentor, indicating needed resources and expected availability (3 page limit).

 - Supporting letter from lab partner, if other than mentor (3 page limit).

 Deliverables and Renewal

-The expected measure of performance is one instrumentation publication of per year of award in a refereed journal or proceeding.
-Renewal of the GIRA award (if sought) requires no additional review as long as performance is met and the awardee contacts the GIRA panel and submits a `progress report’ which contains an abstract, summary of accomplishments, work plan for the renewal year, and list of all talks and publications made .
-Renewal instructions will be provided with award.
-For renewal to a second year the student may submit a progress report and publication plan in lieu of a publication.
+The expected measure of performance is one instrumentation publication per year of the award in a refereed journal or proceeding.
+Renewal of the GIRA award (if sought) requires no additional review as long as performance is met and the awardee contacts the GIRA panel and submits a `progress report’ which contains an abstract, summary of accomplishments, work plan for the renewal year, and list of all talks and publications made.
+Renewal instructions will be provided with the award.
+For renewal to a second year, the student may submit a progress report and publication plan in lieu of a publication.
 Renewal for a third year in extremely unlikely and will only be considered for an extremely strong case under exceptional circumstances.

 A publication must contain a significant fraction of the student’s original work in order to be acceptable.
 Review papers are not acceptable.
-Overviews of construction projects are not acceptable unless the student has a management responsibility in the project.
+Overviews of construction projects are not acceptable unless the student has management responsibility in the project.
 Papers with more than 10 authors must be accompanied by a letter from the mentor certifying that the student played a critical role.

 Questions & Contact